QRussia/bronze-qiskit-russian-edition/README.md

 ## License

-The text and figures are licensed under the Creative Commons Attribution 4.0 International Public License (CC-BY-4.0).
-The code snippets in the notebooks are licensed under Apache License 2.0.
+The text and figures are licensed under the Creative Commons Attribution 4.0 International Public License (CC-BY-4.0), available at https://creativecommons.org/licenses/by/4.0/legalcode.

+The code snippets in the notebooks are licensed under Apache License 2.0, available at http://www.apache.org/licenses/LICENSE-2.0.